Nusrat008/Portfolio/docs/ultrasonic-distance-measurement.md

 The sensor transmits and receives ultrasonic pulses, and a microcontroller converts the analog signal into a digital format for accurate distance calculation.
 This information is then displayed on an LCD screen for easy viewing.

-This simple and affordable system offers a reliable way to measure distance without touching the target object. okay.
+This simple and affordable system offers a reliable way to measure distance without touching the target object.

-34, updatdd.

 ### **📌 Feature**